-Larceny: The unlawful taking, carrying, leading or riding away of property from the possession or constructive possession of another without use of force or violence.
-It includes shoplifting, picking pockets, purse snatching, thefts from motor vehicles including parts and accessories, bicycle and computer thefts.
+Larceny: -The unlawful taking, carrying, leading, or riding away of property from the possession, or constructive possession, of another person.

 Liquor Law Violations: The violation of laws or ordinances prohibiting the manufacture, sale, transporting, furnishing, possessing of intoxicating liquor; maintaining unlawful drinking places; bootlegging; operating a still; furnishing liquor to a minor or intemperate person; using a vehicle for illegal transportation of liquor; drinking on a train or public conveyance; and all attempts to commit any of the aforementioned.
 Drunkenness and driving under the influence are not included in this definition.